cephdon/sample-android-SAMInBLE/README.md

 # SAMI sample app SAMInBLE
-The sample Andriod app demonstrates how to collect measurements from Bluetooth Low Energy devices and then send to SAMI.
+The sample Android app demonstrates how to collect measurements from Bluetooth Low Energy devices and then send to SAMI.

 Introduction
 -------------